-On or before December 31, 2002, New REI expects to conduct an initial public offering of approximately 20% of the common stock of Texas Genco Holdings, the holding company for the Texas Genco assets, or to distribute the stock to New REI's shareholders.
+On or before December 31, 2002, New REI expects to conduct an initial public offering of approximately 20% of the common stock of Texas Genco Holdings, the holding company for the Texas Genco assets, or to distribute the stock to New REI's shareholders (collectively referred to as the "Texas Genco IPO").
 As explained more fully herein, the market value of the common stock will be used to determine the amount of stranded costs that New REI will be allowed to recover if the market value of the Texas Genco assets is less than the book value of the assets.